brittanyshelley/tinyApp/README.md

 - EJS
 - bcryptjs
 - cookie-session
+- morgan

 ## Getting Started

+- Clone project locally in code your editor prior to installing dependencies.
 - Install all dependencies (using the `npm install` command).
 - Run the development web server using the `npm start` command.